fermyon/bartholomew/README.md

 # Bartholomew MicroCMS

 Bartholomew is a simple CMS-like tool for hosting a website.
-It is compiled entirely to WebAssembly, and can run in any Wagi-capable system.
+It is compiled entirely to WebAssembly, and can run in any Spin-capable system.

 ![Bartholomew screenshot](static/bartholomew-screenshot.png)